 Jobs and Economic Growth

-Finally, I believe that voters should choose their representatives – not the other way around.
+I strongly believe that voters should choose their representatives – not the other way around.
 Our current system of redistricting results in too many non-competitive districts that are drawn for political purposes.
-I have supported numerous efforts to establish a non-partisan Virginia Advisory Redistricting Commission.
-While these measures failed, I will continue to be a strong advocate for this very important electoral reform.
+I am proud to support a proposed amendment to Virginia's constitution to establish a bi-partisan Virginia Redistricting Commission (SJ306).
+The bill must be passed again by the General Assembly in 2020 and will then go to the voters for ratification in November 2020.

 Whether you are concerned about the impacts of climate change or the threat to national security posed by our dependence on foreign energy sources, sustainable energy is one of our nation’s greatest challenges.
 In 2015, I introduced legislation to create a Virginia Solar Energy Development Authority (HB1725) and was chief co-patron of the final adopted legislation (HB2267).
 This initiative will ensure that Virginia can take advantage of growth in this industry by unleashing the power of small businesses that are on the forefront of this technology.
-In 2011, I introduced successful legislation that will position Virginia to be a leader in the area of electric plug-in vehicles by eliminating regulatory hurdles that would stifle entrepreneurialism (HB2105).
-In 2009, I also successfully passed HB1994 to increase Virginia’s renewable energy goal to 15% by the year 2025.
+I have also introduced successful legislation to position Virginia to be a leader in electric plug-in vehicles by eliminating regulatory hurdles that would stifle entrepreneurialism (HBs 2105 and 1934).

 I will continue to work hard to reduce our reliance on fossil fuels while keeping energy affordable.
 My priorities include:

 - Invest in clean, renewable sources of energy.
 Virginia has enormous potential to be a leader in renewable energy.
 This is good for the environment and our economy.
-I support: harnessing our tremendous off-shore wind resources; providing incentives for the production of biofuels that do not compete with our food supply; increasing our investment in research at our universities; and, other innovative approaches, such as harvesting methane from landfills and agricultural operations.
+I support: harnessing our tremendous off-shore wind resources; providing incentives for installation of solar in urban areas and at our public institutions; increasing our investment in research at our universities; and, other innovative approaches, such as harvesting methane from landfills and agricultural operations.

 - Empower residents to conserve energy.
 This is win-win for the environment and the consumer.
 I support: expanding smart meters so that consumers have better information about their energy consumption; exploring public-private partnerships to retrofit existing buildings; assisting low income families with weatherization; and, providing tax incentives to encourage investment in solar and wind power.